IntelRealSense/librealsense/wrappers/tensorflow/README.md

 		TODO :: PUT IMAGE HERE OF CONV NETWORK <conv networks then FC networks> and UNET

+		4.2 Downloading dataset and explanation about images The dataset I used is located here: https://drive.google.com/file/d/1cXJRD4GjsGnfXtjFzmtLdMTgFXUujrRw/view?usp=drivesdk It containes 3 types of 484x480 png images :
+		- ground truth :
+						- clean depth images that Neural Network should learn to predict.
+						- 1-channel image of 16 bits depth
+						- name : gt-*.png
+		- depth images :
+						- noisy depth images as captured by ds5.
+						- 1-channel image of 16 bits depth
+						- name : res-*.png
+		- infra red images :
+						- used to help Unet learning the exact depth of each object
+						- 3-channel image of 8 bits depth for each channel.
+						- name : left-*.png

-		4.2 Downloading dataset and explanation about images 4.3 explain about data preparation (augmentation, file tree, ..)
+		4.3 explain about data preparation (augmentation, file tree, ..) optimal sizes
 		4.4 training: epchs, strides, etc
 		4.5 monitoring tensorboard
 How to use the tools: RMSE, conver to bag